 Feedback is one of the most powerful factors that influence students’ learning and achievements.
 Its impact, however, can be either positive or negative.
-Constructive feedback helps your students believe their skills and knowledge can be developed through dedication, hence increases their motivation and capacity to overcome their initial difficulties.
+Constructive feedback helps your students believe their skills and knowledge can be developed through dedication, hence increasing their motivation and capacity to overcome their initial difficulties.
 On the contrary, negative feedback can demotivate and hinder future progress.
 Thus, knowing how to provide constructive feedback is an essential acquisition for any teacher.

 In this course, you will learn the power of a growth mindset in providing purposeful feedback to your students.
 A growth mindset refers to the belief that intelligence and talents can be developed over time by those who have the courage to embrace failure, and apply themselves again to make progress.
 On the contrary, a fixed mindset identifies the belief that intelligence depends on innate capacities – so if a student is not good at something, she or he will never be good at it.
-Significantly, research has shown that students with a growth mindset work harder, are more willing to embrace challenges, and are more able to learn from mistakes.
+Research has shown that students with a growth mindset work harder, therefore are more willing to embrace challenges, and able to learn from mistakes.

 The course uses role-play as an educational technique to help you practice impactful ways to give feedback.
 By interacting with other participants, you will experiment with different strategies to give purposeful feedback, and put yourself in your students’ shoes to understand what it feels like to receive feedback.

 By the end of the course, you will gain a thorough understanding of the power of a growth mindset and growth-oriented feedback.
 You will develop a clear vision and confidence to refresh your feedback habits and cultivate growth-oriented feedback culture in your classrooms.
 By instilling a growth mindset in your students, you will also become able to empower your students to strive in challenges and change how they interpret and work with failure.

 The course will help the participants to:

 - Understand the impact of mindsets on student motivation and achievement;